Flamur Bajrami

-Flamur Bajrami (born 10 February 1997) is a Kosovo Albanian professional footballer who plays as a midfielder for Kosovan club Llapi.
+Flamur Bajrami (born 10 February 1997) is a Kosovo Albanian professional footballer who plays as a midfielder for Kosovan club Prishtina e Re.

 Club career

 Early career

 In April 2014, Bajrami played in a Pristina Under-17 Regional League Tournament and was the best scorer in Group B with two goals.
 In June 2015, he was at trial with the reputable Hajduk Split B, but didn't make the cut.

 Vëllaznimi

 On 28 December 2015, Bajrami joined First Football League of Kosovo side Vëllaznimi, on a season-long contract.

 Tirana

 On 26 August 2016, Bajrami joined Albanian Superliga side Tirana.
 On 23 October 2016, he made his debut in a 2–1 away defeat against Luftëtari Gjirokastër after coming on as a substitute at 65th minute in place of Gjergji Muzaka.

 Return to Vëllaznimi

 On 18 January 2018, Bajrami joined Football Superleague of Kosovo side Vëllaznimi.

 Llapi

-On 5 January 2019, Bajrami joined Football Superleague of Kosovo side Llapi, on a two and a half year contract.
+On 5 January 2019, Bajrami joined Football Superleague of Kosovo side Llapi, on a two-and-a-half-year contract.